mandar-damle/HDM-documentation/macros/Performing Migrations/default.md

 Pre-requisites

-1. _Prepare to Migrate_ has been successful on the VM
+1. _Prepare to Migrate_ has been successful on the VM (For warm migration only)
-2. The HDM SPBM policy has been applied to all disks within the VM
+2. The HDM SPBM policy has been applied to all disks within the VM (For warm migration only)
+3. VM migration with multiple CD/DVD Devices is not supported.
+If you attempt to migrate such a VM an error will be reported.
+Please remove and retry migration

 Steps